compsocialscience/summer-institute/2022/rochester/index.md

 **[Application materials](https://compsocialscience.github.io/summer-institute/2022/rochester/apply) are due by Friday, March 18th, 2022.**

-Participation is restricted to advanced undergraduates, Master's students, PhD students, Postdoctoral researchers, and assistant professors (within 7 years of their Ph.D.).
+Participation is restricted to advanced undergraduates, Master's students, PhD students, Postdoctoral researchers, and assistant professors (within 7 years of their PhD).
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 Participants are expected to fully attend and participate in the entire two-week program.